 OK, let’s explore of each them in a little more detail.

-However, coming face to face with such a fundamental question can be slightly intimidating so it makes sense to have a well considered answer up your sleeve.
+Coming face to face with such a fundamental question can be slightly intimidating so it makes sense to have a well considered answer up your sleeve.
+Many teams do not.

 There is no set way to do this but your vision should generally represent the future – not present – state of your product.
 This might refer to new forms of value you’re looking to create, new customer segments, new platforms or a new set of products entirely.

-If your vision statement represents your as-is product, think of ways in which it might evolve.
+If your vision statement represents your as-is product, try to think of ways in which it might evolve.

 Practical ways to create your vision

-- Vision statement – a single statement which encapsulates your overall vision e.g. Zappos’ vision at the start was ‘delivering wow through service’ – this sets the strategic direction and allows clear product decisions to flow from this
+- Vision statement – a single statement which encapsulates your overall vision.
+For example, Zappos’ vision at the start was ‘delivering wow through service’ – this sets the strategic direction and allows clear product decisions to flow from this

 - Vision board – try visualising how your product fits into the daily life of your customer.
 Use creative visuals to make it as vivid as possible.

 - Value canvas – what problems does your product solve?
-The value proposition canvas will help you to clearly articulate the different forms of value into a coherent vision.
+The value proposition canvas will help you to clearly articulate the different forms of value your product delivers into a coherent vision.